Skip to main content

 • critical information was not shared.

-Also, talk with older people, their families and carers about the care and services they receive (Outcome 2.1).
-Ask them if they know and understand information about their care and services, including critical information*.
-These conversations can then inform continuous improvement* actions and planning (Outcome 2.1).
+Also, talk with older people, their supporters and others they may want to involve, such as families and carers, about the aged care services they receive (Outcome 2.1).
+Ask them if they know and understand information about their care and services, including critical information.
+These conversations can then inform continuous improvement actions and planning (Outcome 2.1).

 Assess if workers are following your quality and communication systems (Outcome 2.9).
 You can do this through quality assurance and system reviews.